joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 To resolve this problem, open the console in a new browser tab in Chrome.
 Any identities that you saved in your console wallet will persist in the new browser tab.
 To avoid this problem you can upgrade your Chrome browser version.
 Ensure you have downloaded all of your wallet identities to your local machine before closing your browser.
 If this solution does not resolve your problem see [Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?](#ibp-v2-troubleshooting-accept-tls).
 {: tsResolve}

+## Why am I not able to login to the console from my Chrome browser on Mac OS Catalina?
+{: #ibp-v2-troubleshooting-console-catalina}

+The console has been working successfully, but after I upgraded my Mac OS to Catalina, I can no longer log into the console.
+{: tsSymptoms}

+There are three ways to resolve this problem:
+{: tsResolve}
+1. Use a different [supported browser](docs/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-browsers) with Catalina.
+2. Use your own [TLS certificates when deploying on OpenShift Contain Platform](/docs/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#use-your-own-tls-certificates-optional-) or [TLS certificates when deploying on Kubernetes or {{site.data.keyword.cloud_notm}} Private](https://test.cloud.ibm.com/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#use-your-own-tls-certificates-optional-).
+3. Run the following commands to generate a new key and certificate pair for the console that will fix the problem.
+   1. Run the following command to get the pod that corresponds to the ibp console:
+      ```
+      kubectl get po
+      ```
+      { :codeblock}
+   2. Exec into the pod by running the command:
+      ```
+      kubectl get po <pod-name> -c optools bash
+      ```
+      { :codeblock}
+   3. Delete the console key and certificate by running the command:
+      ```
+      rm -f /certs/tls.key rm -f /certs/tls.crt
+      ```
+      { :codeblock}
+   4. Delete the console pod which causes it to restart by running the command:
+      ```
+      kubectl delete po <pod-name>
+      ```
+      { :codeblock}
+   When the pod restart completes, you should now be able to login to your console URL from a Chrome Browser.

 ## My deployment fails when I try apply the security and access policies to my namespace
 {: #ibp-v2-troubleshooting-deployment-policies}